 SEO, content, and digital advertising truly rely on and support each other.
 Choosing to only engage in just one or two without a cohesive strategy is like rebuilding a car where you have almost all the parts, but are missing the engine or the tires.
 You won’t get as far without them.

 Content + SEO

 This pairing is where you see a lot of the work happen on your site.
 A consistent schedule of unique and relevant content plays a big role in your SEO strategy.

 Fresh content prompts Google to crawl and index your website which can improve your standing in search engine results.
 Identifying the topics that users are searching for and ensuring that all content is keyword-optimized are two important ways that SEO supports content.

 Social media ads can help get your brand in front of the right audience with enough frequency that they can recall who you are and what you do.
 If they move to search and you come up at the top with a PPC ad, they’ll already know your brand and have more trust in it, which can lead to them clicking and help increase the potential of conversion.
 Plus, the intent and keywords you glean from SEO research to set up PPC campaigns can ultimately feed real-time info on what people engage with.
 You can use that data to inform your messaging on social media.

 SEO + Social

-SEO and social media may seem like the furthest removed components of internet marketing, but in reality, they work closely together.
+SEO and social media may seem like the furthest removed components of Internet marketing, but in reality, they work closely together.
 Social media can offer SEO plenty of insight into the topics that followers are searching for and responding to, as more and more users are taking internet searches off the standard search engine platforms.
-In response, SEO can offer social media focus keywords to drive their posts.
-The two also partner together build relationships with influencers, experts, and thought leaders in your industry, which opens up the door to link building opportunities.
+In response, SEO can offer social media-focused keywords to drive their posts.
+The two also partner together to build relationships with influencers, experts, and thought leaders in your industry, which opens up the door to link-building opportunities.